Pizza Studio

-Pizza Studio is a Los Angeles-based pizza franchise founded in 2013 by entrepreneur and former venture capitalist, Samit Varma.
+Pizza Studio is a Los Angeles–based pizza franchise founded in 2013 by entrepreneur and former venture capitalist, Samit Varma.
 The fast-casual concept allows diners to create their own pizzas using four types of dough and a number of vegetables, meats, and cheeses that employees help put together in front of the customer.
 The pizzas are cooked in about three minutes in a self-ventilating conveyor oven.

 The chain currently has stores in Arizona, New York, Kansas, Utah and California, with over 250 others in development throughout the United States.

-Their first branch in Asia is located in the Uptown Parade of Bonifacio Global City in the Philippines.
-Exclusive Filipino Cuisine flavors were introduced like Sisig and Chicken Inasal.
+Their first branch in Asia opened at the Uptown Parade of Bonifacio Global City in the Philippines.
+Exclusive Filipino cuisine pizza flavors were introduced like Sisig and Chicken Inasal.